tiffbouchard/shopify-ecommerce/README.md

 - [Next Steps](#next-steps)

 ## About
-OJOS is an eCommerce project created for a small Toronto-based business that sells handmade one of a kind pieces made from deadstock materials.
+An eCommerce project created for a small Toronto-based business that sells handmade one of a kind pieces made from deadstock materials.
 (Not in use, using as a personal test project)

 ## Learning Outcomes
 - React context hooks in order to share state among components rather than prop drilling